sybrenjansen/mpire/docs/usage/map.rst

 Multiple progress bars with nested WorkerPools
 ----------------------------------------------

-With the tqdm_ package you can easily print a progress bar on a different position on the terminal using the ``position`` parameter in the constructor, which facilitates the use of multiple progress bars.
+In MPIRE you can easily print a progress bar on a different position on the terminal using the ``progress_bar_position`` parameter in the map functions, which facilitates the use of multiple progress bars.
 Here's an example of using multiple progress bars using nested WorkerPools:

 .. code-block:: python